 Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

-Patients with Systolic Heart Failure also known as “Heart Failure with Reduced Heart Function (HFrHF)” will commonly present with shortness of breath, orthopnea, paroxysmal nocturnal dyspnea (PND), exercise intolerance, irregular heartbeats, and edema in the bilateral upper and lower extremities.
+Patients with Systolic Heart Failure also known as “Heart Failure with Reduced Ejection Fraction (HFrEF)” will commonly present with shortness of breath, orthopnea, paroxysmal nocturnal dyspnea (PND), exercise intolerance, irregular heartbeats, and edema in the bilateral upper and lower extremities.
 This is usually accompanied by cardiogenic pulmonary edema and B-lines on ultrasound.

-One of the most commonly used surrogates in assessing systolic function in these patients is done by measuring the Left Ventricular Ejection Fraction.
+One of the most commonly used surrogates in assessing systolic function in these patients is done by measuring the Left Ventricular Ejection Fraction (LVEF).

-In this post, we will show you the most common qualitative and quantitative approaches to assess Left Ventricular Ejection Fraction (LVEF) using Point of Care Ultrasound (POCUS) to assess the Systolic Function of your patients.
+In this post, we will show you the most common qualitative and quantitative approaches to assess Left Ventricular Ejection Fraction (LVEF) using Point of Care Ultrasound (POCUS) and bedside echocardiography to assess the Systolic Function of your patients.

 This is an easy and reliable way to assess left ventricular systolic function in patients ranging from symptoms of chest pain, shortness of breath, myocarditis, to the hypotensive crashing patient.